-Virginia's mid-sized capital city offers a beautiful combination of natural adventure and urban fun spread across unique neighborhoods that call for exploration.
-From urban hikes; to food and brews; to history, museums, art, and shopping, you'll find it in Richmond.
-In fact, the New York Times included Richmond on its global list of 52 Places to Go in 2020.
+Virginia's mid-sized capital city offers a beautiful combination of natural adventure and urban fun spread across unique neighborhoods.
+From urban hikes to food and brews to history, museums, art, and shopping, you'll find it in Richmond.
+In fact, Southern Living included Richmond on its list of The South's Best Cities 2023, and Food and Wine named the city a “Culinary Powerhouse.”

 Disclosure: This article may contain affiliate links.
 We will make a small commission from these links if you order something, at no additional cost to you.